| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 contributions and very popular with children and parents in the local

+area.
 Not to be outdone in the current climate of local festive music, the

 TB Singers gave their Christmas Concert in the TBVH to a large audience.